-Dr Liu's research centres on enhancing global governance regime for better protection of the oceans, with particular focus on the Polar Regions.
-He has published more than 30 journal articles and book chapters in the fields of the law of the sea and international environmental law, and has presented research results in more than 20 countries across five continents.
-He has also convened a number of international conferences/workshops, for example, in Scotland (EU-Arctic 2015), Australia (South China Sea 2016) and China (Polar Governance 2017).
-Dr Liu's research has been supported by major funding bodies, such as Australian Research Council, EU Marie Curie Fellowship, German Research Foundation (DFG), German Academic Exchange Service (DAAD), Research Council of Norway and Research Foundation Flanders (FWO).
-His opinion pieces regularly appear in various places, such as The Conversation, The Diplomat, China Dialogue, Policy Forum and Australian Outlook.
-His research has been covered by mainstream media, e.g., BBC, Xinhua, VOA, The Atlantic and Strait Times.
+Dr Liu's current research centres on China's role in global ocean governance, with particular focus on the Polar Regions.
+He has co-edited two books, published more than 30 refereed articles and book chapters in leading journals, such as Marine Policy, International Environmental Agreements: Politics, Law and Economics, Ocean Development and International Law, International Journal of Marine and Coastal Law, Journal of Maritime Law and Commerce, and presented research results in 30 countries across five continents.
+Dr Liu is a Chief Investigator of Australian Research Council Discovery Grant "Geopolitical Changes and the Antarctic Treaty System" (2019-2021).
+His research has also been supported by other major funding bodies, including EU Marie Curie Fellowship, German Research Foundation (DFG), German Academic Exchange Service (DAAD), Research Council of Norway and Research Foundation Flanders (FWO).
+He regularly wrote opinion pieces in various places, such as The Conversation, The Diplomat, China Dialogue, Policy Forum and Australian Outlook.
+His research has been covered by mainstream media, e.g., BBC, Xinhua, CGTN, VOA, The Atlantic and Strait Times.